 1 tsp ground cinnamon or ½ a cinnamon stick, crushed

 1 tsp paprika

 1 tsp ground turmeric

 a pinch of saffron (optional)

-- Toast whole spices on medium heat.
+- Heat a heavy bottomed frying pan.
+Once hot, add your whole spices and toast on medium-low heat.
 Stir continuously for just a few minutes and take off the heat once they begin to darken.

 - Use a spice grinder or pestle and mortar to crush the toasted spices along with the cinnamon stick.
 Mix with all remaining spices.

 - Store in a jar and use in numerous recipes, for stews, roasts and salads.